Skip to main content

 The Doctrine of Informed Consent

-Given that many peptide therapies are used “off-label” (for a purpose other than what they were FDA-approved for, if they are approved at all) and are prepared in compounding pharmacies, the ethical principle of becomes paramount.
+Given that many peptide therapies are used “off-label” (for a purpose other than what they were FDA-approved for, if they are approved at all) and are prepared in compounding pharmacies, the ethical principle of informed consent becomes paramount.
 Informed consent is a process, a dedicated conversation between you and your clinician.
-It is a legal and ethical obligation to ensure you have a complete and honest understanding of the proposed treatment.
-For novel peptide therapies, this conversation must explicitly cover several key areas, and your medical record must document that this discussion took place.

-A proper for peptide therapy must include:
+A proper informed consent process for peptide therapy must include:

 • Nature of the Therapy ∞ A clear explanation that the therapy is compounded and not FDA-approved.
 This means its safety, efficacy, and quality have not been independently verified by federal regulators.